sgmurphy/wordpress-plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.1 =
+* Fix: We fixed a bug that was causing the selected conditional logic operator to not be displayed correctly for some rules.
+* Fix: The auto-insert location picker was not opening again in some situations.

 = 2.2.0 =
 * New: We updated the conditional logic rules picker for more clarity and ease of use.